almereyda/awesome-starred/README.md

 - [osrc](https://github.com/dfm/osrc) - The Open Source Report Card
 - [maestro](https://github.com/toscanini/maestro) - Container orchestration for Docker environments
 - [tsuru-dashboard](https://github.com/tsuru/tsuru-dashboard) - Web dashboard for tsuru PaaS.
-- [onionshare](https://github.com/micahflee/onionshare) - Securely and anonymously send and receive files
+- [onionshare](https://github.com/micahflee/onionshare) - Securely and anonymously send and receive files, and publish onion sites
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [couchdbkit](https://github.com/benoitc/couchdbkit) - CouchDB python framework